 The Bureau of Land Management is just one of many government agencies mounting an effort to control and prevent noxious weeds, as well as educate the public about how destructive these plants can be.
-In the Hollister Field Office there are several noxious weed species that are of concern and being addressed using different techniques.
+In the Central Coast Field Office there are several noxious weed species that are of concern and being addressed using different techniques.

 The information presented here is taken from Selected Noxious Weeds of Northeastern California, a joint project of the Bureau of Land Management, U.S. Forest Service, Lassen County, Modoc County, Northern Deputy Agricultural Commissioners and Sealers Association, Tuscarora Gas Transmission Company, and the California Department of Food and Agriculture.